GoogleChromeLabs/webpack-libs-optimizations/CONTRIBUTING.md

-Thanks for contributing!
+Thanks for wanting to contribute!
 To add a tip, follow these three easy steps.

 # 1. Choose the kind of the tip